Skip to content

 GitHub: gh CLI Not Installed

-GitHub PR operations (get_change_url, mail, get_cl_number) require the GitHub CLI.
+GitHub PR operations (get_change_url, mail, get_pr_number) require the GitHub CLI.
 Without it, these operations will fail with a "command not found" error.

 Symptoms:

-• sase commit completes but reports "Failed to retrieve change URL"
+• sase stitch create completes but reports "Failed to retrieve change URL"

 • sase ace mail action fails with "gh pr create failed"